ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 <h3>Schedule</h3>

 The schedule below outlines topics, due dates, and links to assignments.
-In a typical week, by 5pm Monday before class all due dates, readings, and notable events in the course until the following week will be posted here.
+In a typical week, by 5pm Sunday before class all due dates, readings, and notable events in the course until the following week will be posted here.
 So if you check the schedule at the beginning of the week, you'll know when all reading quizzes, programming assignments, etc. will be due.
 We will often have the schedule confirmed more than a week out, but we'll strive to be up to date with the current week.

-<iframe style="border: none; border-top: 1px solid grey; border-spacing: 2px" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vS-GrEMl81YfrS7alVNIZSo6b7embAWj7wcIxW68xwz4oQTZiz5kEMCLesS4OIO6rTVWAfrX0vyQ51C/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" width="100%" height="800px"></iframe>

 <iframe style="border: none; border-top: 1px solid grey; border-spacing: 2px"  src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRIdv8e-aMmNvjTiuDD_gQc-SDbvJFLvkqpqCpNjUOfdWA3uIxHCcVmJSncgmznlvOG7slccz3v-vD5/pubhtml?gid=594704517&amp;single=true&amp;widget=true&amp;headers=false" width="100%" height="800px"></iframe>

 <a id="schedule"></a>

 <a id="staff"></a>
 ## Staff & Resources